-I tried a still life & it went well, though I had little knowledge or understanding of technique & materials.
-I painted two self-portraits.
-A friend asked me to do portraits of his children.
-I entered an oil portrait of our friend & neighbour, Jack Richards, in the annual open exhibition at MOMA Cymru & won first prize!
-Then, I spent 6 months painting & repainting “Jack a Morley Richards Ty Nant”, a portrait of Jack & his brother Morley standing in the landscape.
-Encouraged by friends & family, I entered it for the BP Portrait Awards (NPG, London).
-Visitors to the exhibition voted it their "favourite painting".
-I received letters from people who had seen & been moved by my painting.
-This was a great encouragement & a kind of validation.
-Maj.
-Geoffrey Crook, for the Royal Pioneer Corps Association, seeing the painting, offered me a commission to paint a portrait of Maj.
-Gen. Field, then Governor of the Tower of London.
+Although I had little knowledge or understanding of technique or materials, I tried a still life and then two self-portraits.
+It seemed to go well.
+A friend, asked me to do portraits of his children.
+I entered an oil portrait of our friend and neighbour, Jack Richards, in the annual open exhibition at MOMA Cymru & won first prize!
+Then, I spent 6 months painting and repainting “Jack a Morley Richards, Ty Nant”, a portrait of Jack and his brother Morley, in our landscape.
+Encouraged by friends and family, I entered it for the BP Portrait Awards (NPG, London).
+Visitors to the exhibition voted it their favourite painting.
+I received letters from people who had seen and been moved by my painting.
+This was great encouragement and a kind of validation.
+Then, Maj.
+Geoffrey Crook, for the Royal Pioneer Corps Association, asked me if I would paint a portrait of Maj.
+Gen. Field, then Governor of the Tower of London: my first major commission!
+Since then portrait commissions have built slowly and I have worked steadily, learning always, establishing myself as a portrait painter.
+In 2000 I was elected to the Royal Society of Portrait Painters.

-I have come to be a "portrait painter" unintentionally, but in many ways it suits me perfectly.
-I enjoy being in people's company.
-People are the most important thing.
-A portrait is very much the result of a collaboration between sitter & artist.
-The portrait artist records his experience of the sitter.
-Some of the portraits are in the gallery here - click "paintings" on the homepage, then click "commissioned work".We live in a small, rural, Welsh-speaking community in an area of quiet, natural beauty.
-Our children have been, & continue to be educated here through the medium of Welsh.
-We have been made to feel very welcome here & in an environment that respects craft, honesty & hard work, I have found the space & encouragement to become myself & fulfil my ambition of painting for a living.
+We live in a small, rural, Welsh-speaking community in an area of quiet, natural beauty.
+Our children have been educated here through the medium of Welsh.
+We have been made to feel very welcome here and in an environment that respects craft, honesty and hard work, I have found the space and encouragement to become myself and fulfil my ambition of painting for a living.